Actioner/graphql-prisma/README.md

 prisma:client  +0ms
 ```

-Prisma Client generates the following SQL statement to retrieve the `User` object that posted the `Link`.
+Prisma Client generates the following SQL statement to retrieve the `User` record that posted the `Link`.
 Note that two statements are generated for this, the first one retrieves the `postedById` that identifies the `User` that posted the `Link` and next is the query to retrieve the `User` itself.

 ```bash
 prisma:query SELECT `main`.`Link`.`id`, `main`.`Link`.`postedById` FROM `main`.`Link` WHERE `main`.`Link`.`id` = ?
 LIMIT ?
 OFFSET ?